whiterm/gravity/enhancements/gep/001-loadbalancer/README.md

 For an internal load balancer:
 The software load balancer is haproxy, it will run on each node in the cluster.
 Port 9443 will be used for load-balancing kube-apiserver and port 5000 will be used for load-balancing the docker registry.
 The planet agent on master nodes will monitor the node IP address in etcd using the key `/planet/cluster/${KUBE_CLUSTER_ID}/masters/${MASTER_IP}` with a TTL 4 of hours.
-The planet agent on each node, including master nodes will be watching all keys in `/planet/cluster/${KUBE_CLUSTER_ID}/masters/` to change the haproxy configuration and reload it if necessary. from etcd `/planet/cluster/${KUBE_CLUSTER_ID}/masters/` to change the haproxy configuration and reload it if necessary.
+The planet agent on each node, including master nodes will be watching all keys in `/planet/cluster/${KUBE_CLUSTER_ID}/masters/` to change the haproxy configuration and reload it if necessary.
+TTL is needed to automatically remove master nodes from load balancing if those nodes are removed and no longer respond.

 ### Test Plan
 - [ ] Install the cluster with the default configuration for the load balancer